More Than a Diabetic: Eritrea Mussa Khan

 For now, I know I am doing some more producing at Diabetics Doing Things, and I’m not really going anywhere.
 I’ll be here working on stuff, brainstorming what my next thing is.

 I’m also working on a project that I’m really excited about.
-I’m looking for diabetics in the media.
+I’m looking for people with diabetes in the media.
 I love projects like these because I so enjoy going down a rabbit hole.
 Catching up on Steel Magnolias and Scrubs has been a treat.
-I’m really excited for what 2021 will bring to Diabetics Doing Things and what season two of More Than A Diabetic will look like.
+I’m really excited for what 2021 will bring to Diabetics Doing Things and what Season 2 of More Than A Diabetic will look like.

 Any last thoughts?